sharoncornelius/idpf-specification/idpf_specification.md

 For this model , the “TX head” field in PCE holds the TX queue offset of the descriptor that follows the RS marked descriptor.

-### Out of order split queue model
+### Out of Order Split Queue Model

 In this model completion can be reported “out of order” - not according to the packet descriptors placement order in the TX queue.

-As in the “In order , single queue model” , also in this model:
+As in the “In order single queue model”, also in this model:

-- "TX Queues" are used to pass buffers from SW to Device while "Tx Completion Queues" are used to pass descriptor completions from Device to SW (also called PCE- packet completion element).
+* "TX Queues" are used to pass buffers from SW to Device while "Tx Completion Queues" are used to pass descriptor completions from Device to SW (also called PCE- packet completion element).
-- Single Device supports an asymmetric ratio of Tx queues to TX Completion queues.
+* Single Device supports an asymmetric ratio of Tx queues to TX Completion queues.
 Each TX queue is associated to a single TX completion Queue and in the usual case, TX completion Queue will be fed by a set of Tx queues.
 The association between a TX queue and the completion queue is defined in the TX queue context.

-In contrast to the “In order , single queue model” where PCE can be written to the completion queue once in a few packets (controlled RS bit setting ) for this model PCE is written to the completion queue for every packet.
+In contrast to the “In order single queue model” where PCE can be written to the completion queue once in a few packets (controlled RS bit setting ) for this model PCE is written to the completion queue for every packet.